xhasur/RubYProject01/README.txt

-proyecto ruby on rails  ssss
+proyecto ruby on rails  con despliegue a heroku